ethereum/ethereum-org-website/src/content/edn/tutorials/run-light-node-geth/index.md

 sidebar: true
 ---

-# How to run a light node with Geth

 <!--Content below provided by Brian Gu-->

 You may be interested in running an Ethereum node.
 One of the easiest ways to do so is by downloading, installing, and running Geth.
 With Geth, we can have a light node up and running in minutes.